-Capacity Planning in a Virtual World
+Capacity Planning and Management in a Virtual World

 Intelligently Plan to Meet Future Demand

 An activity as important as capacity planning must provide an accurate projection of the expected resource demand levels for each workload; it absolutely has to be performance-based.
 Additionally, that same planning activity should tell us exactly how (where) to allocate that workload (VMs to physical hosts) and those recommendations should take into account a wide array of parameters that are often overlooked by capacity-based approaches to planning.